Accurately determine the intrinsic clearance for metabolically stable compounds for which a traditional suspension assay fails to quantify.

 What is the importance of regression correction?

 It is well reported that there is a systematic under-prediction of in vivo clearance when using in vitro CLint data generated using plated hepatocytes, potentially due to reduced surface area for drug diffusion in comparison to suspension.
 The regression line correction is an effective method to remove bias from the various systems available to determine CLint7.
 At Cyprotex, the regression correction has been established for the validated method and cell batch using 13 literature compounds spanning various routes of metabolism and physiochemical properties.
-Following regression correction in vivo clearance could be predicted to within 2-fold for 12 out of the 13 compounds.
+Details of the correlations obtained are described in the posters "Evaluation of HµREL® Co-culture for Low Clearance Assessment", and "Time point sampling methodology has minimal impact on HμREL® IVIVe".

 Learn more about drug metabolism in Chapter 3 of our popular Everything you need to know about ADME guide.